-- Least Expensive: You will find Immersible heaters more pocket friendly than most of other types.
+- Least Expensive: You will find Immersible aquarium heaters more pocket friendly than most of other types.

 - Quiet: This kind of heaters do their operation with all the silence, hence they are quite a quiet piece.

-- Ideal for new aquarists: It is a great heater for those are newly aquarists since it helps them maintain correct water temperature.
+- Ideal for new aquarists: It is a great heater for those are new in the hobby since it helps them maintain correct water temperature.

 - Not perfect for all: Hang on heaters are hazardous for marine or brackish aquariums.

 Basically known as external heaters, the Inline involved either a sump or a filter.
-You can place one in the line between the aquarium and the sump or filter.
+You can place one in the line between the aquarium and the sump or filter’s return pump.
 They are an ideal pick for bigger tanks and also block contact between the heater and the fish.

 - Even and Accurate heating: As the heater is kept outside the tank, water from such heaters flows back to the aquarium following to circulation and equal distribution of the heat.